vazard23/AIHomework/README.md

 PIL / SciPy

+🤖 Also, i used AI-tools to help me on some of the tasks like:

+Understand and explain neural network concepts

+Debug Python functions

+Refactor and comment the code

+Generate markdown explanations and visualizations

 📂 Dataset
-The dataset consists of images labeled as "cat" or "non-cat", stored in HDF5 format (train_catvnoncat.h5 and test_catvnoncat.h5).
+The dataset consists of images labeled as "cat" or "non-cat", stored in HDF5 format.